Astjust1/w-Queue/README.md

 it carries some benefits that will make life easier in the long run.
 And for a frontend framework, it doesn't really matter.
 As long as the backend is flexible the frontend can be a mobile app in Objective C or a web app written with React.

+## Api
+The api design is in file /api.md